 The next round was to involve women who suffered from gallbladder injuries, and the final round was to include blood clot injuries.

 However, a federal judge heading up the multidistrict litigation, postponed the bellwether proceedings and ordered both sides to mediation.
 The state court cases in Pennsylvania and New Jersey were also postponed, awaiting the mediation outcome.
 As of March 2014, Bayer had settled 8,250 cases for $1.7 billion.
 Less than two years later, the number of settled cases more than doubled, with Bayer on the hook for more than $2 billion.
-Today, about 662 cases remain pending under the MDL.
+As of May 2018, 63 cases remain pending under the MDL.